Crab Cake Sauce Recipe

 Instructions

-• Combine the mayonnaise, vinegar, ketchup, lemon juice, capers, honey, garlic powder, onion powder, paprika and salt in a small food processor.
+• Combine the 1/2 cup mayonnaise, 1 tablespoon white vinegar, 1 tablespoon ketchup, 1 tablespoon lemon juice, 7-8 capers, 2 teaspoons honey, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon paprika and 1/2 teaspoon coarse kosher salt in a small food processor.
 Blend well until combined and capers are well chopped.

 • Chill for 1 hour to let flavors marry.